Skip to content

 Program Structure and Compilation Basics

-If you have written some C code before, you probably just clicked "Run" in an IDE and called it a day—you might have never cared about the intermediate process of how code in a .c file becomes a runnable binary.
-But honestly, understanding the compilation model becomes crucial when learning C++ later on: template instantiation, header file strategies, and the one definition rule (ODR)—if we don't understand the basic compilation workflow, we are basically operating in a black box.
-So let's clear this up right from the start.
+If you have written some C code before, you likely just hit "Run" in an IDE and called it a day—you might never have cared about the intermediate process of how code in a .c file becomes a runnable binary.
+However, understanding the compilation model becomes crucial when learning C++ later: template instantiation, header file strategies, and the ODR (One Definition Rule) are basically black magic if you don't understand the basic compilation workflow.
+So, let's clarify this from the very beginning.

 Learning Objectives